The Lancaster Playwriting Prize

 - We are looking for theatre scripts from BAMER writers of any level of experience.

 - Writers must either live, have lived or work currently in the North West.

 - We’re eager to read new work which throws light on how we live now, expands our horizons, explores current issues, or reveals a previously untold story.

 - We’re happy to consider scripts for family and young audiences, as well as scripts for adult audiences; however, it must be an original story, not an adaptation of an existing text, film or novel.

-As a way of encouraging participation in the Prize, we will be running a series of ten workshops in the North West from 23rd April to 22nd May.
+As a way of encouraging participation in the Prize, we will be running a series of ten workshops in the North West from 23rd April.
 These are open to anyone interested in applying for the prize; we’re keen to have BAMER writers of any level of experience.
 If you’re interested in attending these workshops, please email Alex Summers at email@example.com to book a place.